shreyawalia259/tradingstrategies/1. Trading Strategies + Data Visualization/README.md

 ### Case Study 2:
 **Intrinsic Valuation of Stocks Using Python**
 * Link: https://medium.com/swlh/intrinsic-valuation-of-stocks-using-python-5d902a34b1a0
 * Summary: Purpose of this article is to help create a discounted cash flow model in python to calculate intrinsic value of a company.
-This helps to see whether or not a company is overvalued which can give help information for trading.
+This helps to see whether or not a company is overvalued which can give helpful information to use trading.
 Not exactly a trading strategy but good exploration of things that are impactful for stock market.
 <h3>

 ### Case Study 3: